-The long position is the natural investors' position, which comes from owning securities.
-When an investor buys a share, he expects it to gain value and eventually have the option to resell it at a higher price, or cash some dividends; the idea of the long position is to benefit from holding on the shares you purchased.
-The investor wins if the owned securities appreciate.
+The long position is the natural investors' position adopted by most investors, and comes from owning securities.
+When an investor buys a share, he expects it to gain value in order to eventually resell it at a higher price, or to cash dividends.
+The main idea of the long position is that the investor benefits from holding on to the purchased shares for a period of time, and he succeeds if the owned securities appreciate.

 This long position also exists with derivatives.
 For example, when a trader purchases a call option, he hopes the value of the underlying shares will go up.
 A call is a purchase option that gives the right to the holder (but not the obligation) to buy defined financial products at a specific price and before a certain time.
 If the underlying shares increase in value at the time the holder fulfills his option agreement, then the predefined purchase price of the shares will be lower than market value, and therefore it will be profitable for the investor.